 SSH keys issues

-There are several configuration issues that may occur if you hit any permission issues when working with SSH keys and remote Collections.
+Several configuration issues may occur if you hit any permission issues when working with SSH keys and remote collections.

 If the SSH connection is not established due to issues with SSH keys, Bit will fail to authenticate.